tianleimin/ECE4078_Lab_2023/Week10-11/README.md

 ### Navigation
 - If you are taking the semi-auto waypoint navigation approach, improve the map visualization for interactively specifying waypoints during delivery and verifying whether the robot stops inside / outside the 0.5m radius of a target
-- During navigation, consider including oppurtunities for the robot to self-correct its path or reset its location in the arena to prevent errors from accumulating
+- During navigation, consider including opportunities for the robot to self-correct its path or reset its location in the arena to prevent errors from accumulating
 - Make use of your SLAM component to continuously correct pose estimation and update the path planning
 - Make use of visual information to improve the pose estimation and path planning.
-For example, keeping an object in the center of the robot's view when driving towards it
+For example, keeping an object in the centre of the robot's view when driving towards it